nexmo-community/verify-ios-demo/two-step-verify-api-with-swift.md

 In this tutorial we explain to implement Two Factor Authentication with Nexmo's Verify API endpoint.

 The app will need to do a few things:
- - Make a network call to three endpoints:
+ - Make a network call to three endpoints: Start a verification, check a verification code, and cancel a verification request
- - start a verification,
- - check a verification code, and
- - cancel a verification request
- - store a `request_id` as a `responseId` so that a verification request can be cancelled or completed.
+ - Store a `request_id` as a `responseId` so that a verification request can be cancelled or completed.

+ HTTP body

 ## Nexmo Setup
 You need to setup an account with Nexmo.
 You can start the sign up here: https://dashboard.nexmo.com/sign-up